-Your service projects are tailored to your group’s abilities and goals based on the information you provide when registering.
 It is our philosophy to partner with local organizations who are on the front lines serving communities in need and to send them hands and feet to serve.
 We also look for opportunities to serve individuals through our partnership with North Idaho’s Elderhelp.

 The service project occurs during the morning and early afternoon, leaving after breakfast and coming back to Twinlow around 2-3pm.
 As the summer gets closer, we will know more details about what the organizations will need and how we can be ready to serve them.

 Our philosophy for IMP is that your group has a servant experience that is varied in the work and in the populations we serve.
-Our goal is to give you different experiences each day that challenge you but yet have a strong impact on the people and organizations that we serve.
-That being said, we also want to accomplish your goals as a group and if you want to dedicate to one project or want to do one thing and not another, we can try to accommodate that request.
+Our goal is to give you different experiences throughout the week that challenge you and have a strong impact on the people and organizations that we serve.